BCA ( Basingstoke Canal Authority) Cycle Policy Statement

 The issue of conflicts between pedestrians and cyclists was discussed again at a meeting of the Canal Users’ Forum on 28 March, particularly as there have been problems along the Hampshire parts of the canal as well as through Woking.
 The Basingstoke Canal Authority are taking a measured and sensible approach to resolving the issue and we are working closely with them.
 Cyclists need not be alarmed that there will be any restriction of cycling, but we must all continue to cycle slowly and responsibly around pedestrians and speak to those cyclists who do not.
 Please do speak to any irresponsible cyclists as they could cause problems for all of us.

-Weekly Volunteer Group on Basingstoke Canal
+Volunteer Groups on Basingstoke Canal